onsi/ginkgo/docs/index.md

 Expect(book).To(BeAValidBook(Author("Victor Hugo")))
 Expect(book).To(BeAValidBook(Title("Les Miserables"), Pages(2783)))
 ```

+The failure messages generated by composed matchers are generally good enough to capture the reason for the failure.
+However if you want more fine-control over the message, or if you want more complex logic in your matcher you can use [`gcustom`](https://onsi.github.io/gomega/#gcustom-a-convenient-mechanism-for-buildling-custom-matchers) to build custom matchers using a simple function and templates - to learn more check out the [`gucstom` docs](https://onsi.github.io/gomega/#gcustom-a-convenient-mechanism-for-buildling-custom-matchers) and [godoc](https://pkg.go.dev/github.com/onsi/gomega/gcustom).

 ## Decorator Reference
 We've seen a number of Decorators detailed throughout this documentation.
 This reference collects them all in one place.